Perspective11/Noon/README.md

     > bower install
 This command will take your ***bower.json*** file and scan through the package names and versions and downloads them directly into your project in the directory specified in the ***.bowerrc*** file, or if this file doesn't exist, the bower packages will be installed in a folder called ***bower_components***.
 However, since we already have a ***.bowerrc*** file and we have specified the directory, the packages will be installed in ***assets/packages*** directory.The list of packages installed in this project through **Bower** are:

-* [Twitter Bootstrap] - great UI boilerplate for modern web apps
+* [Twitter Bootstrap] - great UI boilerplate for modern web apps.
-* [Materialize] - A modern responsive front-end framework based on Material Design.
 * [jQuery] - duh
 * [AngularJS] - HTML enhanced for web apps! : an MVC framework that is used by all major projects.
 * [Font Awesome] - The iconic font and CSS toolkit.